gesellix/docker-client/README.md

     // you might implement it as a fifo instead of the List shown above

-## Usage with Gradle-Docker-Plugin
+## Usage with Gradle Docker Plugin

 My personal focus implementing this Docker client was to leverage the Docker remote API in our Gradle scripts.
-A convenient integration in Gradle is possible by using the [Gradle-Docker-Plugin](https://github.com/gesellix/gradle-docker-plugin), which will be developed along with the Docker client library.
+A convenient integration in Gradle is possible by using the [Gradle Docker Plugin](https://github.com/gesellix/gradle-docker-plugin), which will be developed along with the Docker client library.